mattsumi/XMutualFollowingScraper/README.md

 A Python script that logs into X (formerly Twitter), retrieves your following and followers lists, and identifies mutual followers.
 It automatically downloads their profile pictures and sorts them by the date you followed each account.

-## Authentication Required
-To access your followers and following lists, you need to log in to X. Here’s how it works:
-1. The script launches Firefox and opens the X login page.
-2. You complete the login process (including any 2FA).
-3. Press ENTER in the terminal to confirm you’re signed in.
-4. The scraper resumes and begins collecting data.

 ## Features
 - **Interactive Login**: Guides you through the X/Twitter login process
 - **Smart Scrolling**: Automatically scrolls through all followers/following pages